romainbourre/php_portfolio_subject/README.md

 #### Run

-To start your local application server, you can use:
+To start your local application server, you must use:

 ```bash
 make run